 Applications for signs in the Highland Village Sign District shall be submitted to the Zoning Administrator.
-The application shall be accompanied by four (4) copies of plans of sufficient detail to demonstrate that the proposed signs comply with provisions of this plan and shall include at least the following:
+The application shall be accompanied by four (4) copies of the plans of sufficient detail to demonstrate that the proposed sign complies with provisions of this plan and shall include at least the following:

-- 1. A front elevation (front view) drawing of the signs drawn to scale.
-This can usually be obtained from the sign company, an architect, or a graphic arts company.
+- 1. A front elevation (front view) drawing of the sign drawn to scale.
+This can usually be obtains from the sign company, an architect or a graphic arts company.
 The minimum scale is one inch = one foot. - 2.
-Either a front elevation drawing of the building drawn to scale with the proposed signs located on it (minimum scale 1/4 inch 1 foot) or a photo of the building front. - 3.
+Either a front elevation drawing of the building with the proposed sign located on it (minimum scale 1⁄2 inch = 1 foot) or a photo of the building front. - 3.
 A specification sheet describing sign materials, exact letter size, and type of lighting.

 A copy of the sign application and two (2) copies of the plans shall be referred to the Planning Administrator who shall have thirty (30) days in which to approve or disapprove the plans.
 The Planning Administrator shall notify the Zoning Administrator and the applicant of the decision to approve or deny the plans.
-Written reasons for denial will accompany a decision to deny the plans.
+Written reasons for denial shall accompany any decisions to disapprove the plans.
 Any decision of the Planning Administrator may be appealed to the Planning Commission.